Deenyoro/ChangeOrderino/README.md

 - `rfco_send.html` - Initial RFCO email to GC
 - `reminder.html` - Reminder email template
 - `approval_confirmation.html` - Confirmation email to TRE

 ---

+## ⚙️ Settings Configuration

+Settings can be configured at multiple levels with a cascading hierarchy:

+**Global Settings** → **Project Settings** → **Change Order Settings**

+### Configurable Settings

+Most settings in `.env` can be configured through the application UI:
+- Company information (name, email, phone, timezone)
+- SMTP configuration (host, port, username - password stays in .env)
+- Labor rates (PM, Superintendent, Carpenter, Laborer)
+- OH&P percentages (Material, Labor, Equipment, Subcontractor)
+- Reminder settings (enabled, interval, max retries)
+- Approval token expiration

+### Hierarchy Example

+**Scenario:** Different labor rates for a union project

+1. **Global:** Standard rate of $75/hr for carpenters (applies everywhere)
+2. **Project Override:** Union project sets $85/hr (applies to all change orders in this project)
+3. **Change Order Override:** Emergency work sets $95/hr (applies only to this specific change order)

+When creating a change order, the app automatically uses the most specific setting available.
+This lets you set defaults once and override them only when needed.

+### Implementation Status

+Settings hierarchy is documented and planned for future implementation.
+Currently, all settings are loaded from `.env` on startup.

+See [Settings Configuration Guide](docs/SETTINGS-CONFIGURATION.md) for complete implementation details.

+---